RabadanLab/PH_recombination_virus/README.md

 Run the script run_PH.sh.
 Outputfiles will be in the directory ./outs.*

-Predictions.rec.csv and predictions.RM.csv are ,respectively, tables with the recombination rates (p) and recombination/mutation (r/m) rates inferred along the sequence alignment.
+Predictions.rec.csv and predictions.RM.csv are, respectively, output tables with the recombination rates (p) and recombination/mutation (r/m) rates inferred along the sequence alignment.
 The second column is the alignment position where a given window ended.
 The third column is the inferred p (or r/m) for that window.
 Note that the inferred value for "window 0" is the overall rate inferred for the whole alignment.